Project Report For Iodised salt

 Introduction

-Project report for Iodised salt is as follows.
+The project report for iodized salt is as follows.

 Market potential Of Iodised Salt